jmuthialu/UWB-Hands-Free/README.md

 #  UWB based nearby using Estimote UWB beacons (White)

+## Introduction

+Refer to my medium post on details: https://medium.com/@JayMuthialu/uwb-based-hands-free-technology-basics-to-advanced-part-2-612f3b5d7fb8

 ## How does this work?

 ### 1 - Establish BLE data link
-- Scan for peripherals
-- You should get UDID of white estimote beacon.
-This is advertised by the beacon
+- Scan for peripherals and connect to UWB using its UDID.
+This is advertised by the beacon.
-- Connect to this peripheral
+- Connect to this peripheral and set notification for tx Characterisrics
-- Discover services
-- Discover characteristics
-- Set notification for Rx Characterisrics
-- Send accessoryReadyPublisher publisher
+- Send `accessoryReadyPublisher` publisher

 ### 2 - Establish connection with UWB
 - Subscriber to accessoryReadyPublisher will send `initialize` command to accessory